French railway signalling: Permissiveness and aspects

-These signals are supplemented by "indicator signals" (tableaux indicateurs) showing speed limits, slow-down orders and reminders to go slow on a diverging route, various indications about the track layout (number, dead ends or garage) the signs of electrical section, numbers of radio channels.
+These signals are supplemented by "indicator signals" (signaux indicateurs) showing speed limits, slow-down orders and reminders to go slow on a diverging route, various indications about the track layout (number, dead ends or garage) the signs of electrical section, numbers of radio channels.

 Mobile and temporary signals (e.g. construction), are used to complement permanent fixed signals.

 Some signals are specific to manoeuvres.
 These include various types of signals: